-The TV streaming industry-including the sale of TV streaming devices as well as the sale of advertising on TV streaming platforms-is highly competitive and global.
+The global TV streaming industry-including the sale of TV streaming devices as well as the sale of advertising, subscription services, and other on-demand content on TV streaming platforms-is highly competitive.
 Our success depends in part on user acquisition and retention and the effective monetization of our streaming platform.
 To attract and retain users, we must respond efficiently to changes in user tastes and preferences and offer our users access to the content they demand on terms that they accept.
 Effective monetization requires us to continue to update the features and functionality of our streaming platform for users, content partners, and advertisers.
-We also must effectively support popular sources of streaming content that are available on our platform, such as Amazon Prime Video, Disney+, Hulu, HBO Max, Netflix, and YouTube.
+We also must effectively support popular sources of streaming content that are available on our platform.
 And we must respond rapidly to actual and anticipated market trends in the TV streaming industry.

 Large companies such as Amazon, Apple, and Google offer TV streaming devices that compete with Roku streaming devices and those of our licensed Roku TV partners and the Roku TV OS.
 Google licenses its Android operating system software for integration into smart TVs, including those of certain of our existing TV partners, and service provider set-top boxes, and Amazon licenses its operating system software for integration into smart TVs and sells Amazon-branded smart TVs.
-We also face increased competition from Walmart (which makes and sells Onn. branded streaming products, including co-branded Roku TV models), in light of Walmart's acquisition of Vizio (which makes and sells smart TVs with a proprietary operating system).
+We also face increased competition from Walmart (which makes and sells Onn. branded streaming products, including co-branded Roku TV models), in light of its acquisition of Vizio (which makes and sells smart TVs with a proprietary operating system) and the integration of Vizio's operating system into Walmart products instead of other third-party proprietary operating systems.
 These companies have greater financial resources than we do and can subsidize the cost of their streaming devices or licensing arrangements to promote their other products and services, which could make it harder for us to acquire new users, retain existing users, increase Streaming Hours, and monetize our streaming platform.
 These competitors could also implement standards or technology that are not compatible with our products or that provide a better streaming experience and have greater resources to more aggressively promote their brands through advertising than we do.

 In addition, we compete for Streaming Hours with many TV brands, including certain of our existing TV partners, that offer their own TV streaming solutions within their TVs, mobile streaming applications on smartphones and tablets, and other devices and platforms, such as game consoles with TV streaming functionality.
 Similarly, some service operators, such as Comcast and Charter Communications (and their joint venture, Xumo, LLC), offer TV streaming applications and devices as part of their cable service plans and can leverage their existing user bases, installation networks, broadband delivery networks, and name recognition to gain traction in TV streaming.
-If viewers of TV streaming content prefer alternative products to Roku streaming devices, we may not be able to achieve our expected growth in platform revenue, gross profit, and our key performance metrics.
+If viewers of TV streaming content prefer alternative products to Roku streaming devices, we may not be able to achieve our expected growth in our key performance metrics.